 The Scarlet Letter – Nathaniel Hawthorne

-The author tells us how much he hates the Puritans over and over again, by having a no-good priest not only knock up a married woman but also let her endure the punishment for years while he escapes scot-free… until her husband returns.
+The author tells us how much he hates the Puritans over and over again, by having a no-good priest knock up a married woman and let her endure the punishment for years while he escapes scot-free… until her husband returns.

 Vanity Fair – William Makepeace Thackeray